chtcenter/h/README.md

 '**OBJECTIVES**'

-'1.
-To be able to find windows of opportunities for resource support particularly to fund the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects that be benefitted by the Poor specifically the homeless families, less in education children and youth and unskilled parents and individuals; and'
+-1.
+To be able to find windows of opportunities for resource support particularly to fund the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects that be benefitted by the Poor specifically the homeless families, less in education children and youth and unskilled parents and individuals; and-

-'2.
-To be an instruments in bridging the assistance between the DONOR individuals, groups, organizations and foundations and the target BENEFICIARIES of the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects.'
+-2.
+To be an instruments in bridging the assistance between the DONOR individuals, groups, organizations and foundations and the target BENEFICIARIES of the COMMUNITY HOUSING and TRAINING (CHT) Programs and Projects.-

 '**BASIC INFORMATION**'